jamesdonoh/mobile-applications/report.md

 Note that some code to explicitly detect dual-pane mode is included.

 # Testing

+## Build process

+To build the app, open the `src/` folder in Android Studio 2.x, click *Run > Run 'app'* and select a suitable connected device or emulator.
+This will build the app and install it on the emulator or device.

+## Types of testing

 During and after development it is essential to incorporate testing using a variety of approaches.
 This project includes different types of testing: